ietf-tools/bibxml-service/docs/ref/glossary.rst

        Unique per dataset.

        - Not the same as :term:`document identifier`.
+         Identifier can be considered part of public API, while reference is more an implementation detail of BibXML service.
        - If multiple references (typically from different datasets) contain the same ``{ type, id }`` combination in their data, those references are treated as representing the same :term:`citation`.